Story 📖

 Screenshot of iCalculator on the App Store

-I ended up developing a couple of other apps during high school and experiencing the super power of being able to code inspired me to study computer science at Texas A&M University.
+I ended up developing a couple of other apps during high school and after experiencing the super power of being able to code, I decided to study computer science at Texas A&M University.

 Now I was going into my final year of college with a great job lined up after graduation.
 Having secured a job, school didn’t feel that important anymore, especially since it was taking time away from working on Vize, which I felt was a much more valuable learning experience and had a much greater potential for impact (homework doesn’t impact anyone other than yourself).

-As a result, during my last two semesters of college, I made the unethical decision to hire freelancers to do some of my homework so that I could buy myself some time.
-Everything was going smoothly until I received an email from the Honor System Office on the day of my last final of my last semester (two weeks from graduation).
+Everything was fine until I received an email from the Honor System Office on the day of my last final for my last semester of college (two weeks from graduation).
 They told me they wanted to speak with me 🧐

 It turned out that one of the freelancers that saw my job post reported it to my university.
-And I was smart enough to do two things 1) keep the name of the university on the assignment 2) use the same Upwork account with my real name that I had previously used for an eBay business I used to run.
-As a result, there was no way to get out of it, the evidence was far too compelling.
+The Upwork account was linked to me because I 1) kept the name of the university on the assignment and 2) used the same Upwork account with my real name that I had previously used for an eBay business I used to run.

 My parents could not believe what I had done and to say they were disappointed and frustrated is a huge understatement.
 For context, my parents are the most honest people that I know and to my knowledge, have never made an ethical mistake.
 Additionally, they both have PhDs and my mom is a professor at a University.
 In short, it was not a fun time.

-Then I ended up telling Goldman Sachs what happened and after two excruciating weeks of waiting to hear what their decision would be, they decided to rescind (retract) my full time offer.
+Then I ended up telling Goldman Sachs what happened and they said that they would need to think about what they would do about the situation.
+After two excruciating weeks of waiting to hear what their decision would be, they decided to rescind (retract) my full time offer.

 This was by far the toughest period on my life but I also knew that tough times create incredible growth opportunities.
 This was also the perfect opportunity to put all the personal growth from Tony Robbins’ seminars into practice.